 When someone with a mold allergy inhales mold spores, the immune system releases histamine, which causes tissues to swell.
 This inflammation leads to a variety of symptoms that affect the respiratory system, sinuses, and eyes.
 If you have asthma, a mold allergy may worsen your systems or even cause a severe asthma attack.
 Having a mold allergy can also put you at risk for more serious complications like fungal infections in your sinuses or lungs.

-- Q What are common environmental allergens?
+- Q What is environmental or ecological illness?

-- Q What is a mold allergy?
+- Q What is mold?

 - Q How do I manage my mold allergy on a daily basis?